 Move up the metrics value chain

 One caveat to end this post.
-I don’t want to downplay social shares and engagement.
+Again, I don’t want to downplay social shares and engagement.
 They act as a signal of social proof and can play a significant role in making your brand successful.
 But they are an organic byproduct of doing everything else right, not the goal.